btj/ogp-notes/single_object_doc_instr.md

 The purpose is to allow the client to conclude that the object will not be inspected or mutated by any future method calls that mutate or inspect pre-existing objects.

-Objects created by a method or constructor that do not become visible to the client when the method or constructor finishes need not (and cannot) be mentioned in a `@creates` clause.
+Objects created by a method or constructor that do not become visible to the client when the method or constructor finishes need not (and cannot) be mentioned in that method or constructor's `@creates` clause.

+Note: the above meaning of `@creates` clauses does not apply if the specified expression evaluates to `null` or to an immutable object; in that case, the `@creates` clause does not say anything about that reference.
+In other words, a `@creates | O` clause in the documentation for a method or constructor M means that:
+- O is `null` or an immutable object, or
+- O was created during the execution of M and furthermore, O is distinct from any direct or indirect representation objects of any objects mentioned in any of M's `@inspects` or `@mutates` clauses.

 ## Further reading